MicrosoftDocs/windows-itpro-docs/windows/manage/set-up-shared-or-guest-pc.md

 ###App behavior

 Apps can take advantage of shared PC mode by changing their app behavior to align with temporary use scenarios.
-For example, an app might only download content on demand on a device in shared PC mode, or might skip first run experiences.
+For example, an app might only download content on demand on a device in shared PC mode, or might skip first-run experiences.
 For information on how an app can query for shared PC mode, see [SharedModeSettings class](https://msdn.microsoft.com/en-us/library/windows/apps/windows.system.profile.sharedmodesettings.aspx).

 ###Customization
 Shared PC mode exposes a set of customizations to tailor the behavior to your requirements.
 These customizations are the options that you'll set either using MDM or a provisioning package as explained in [Configuring shared PC mode on Windows](#configuring-shared-pc-mode-on-windows).
 The options are listed in the following table.